nodemailer/nodemailer-web/content/about/index.md

 2. Set up [message options](/message/) (who sends what to whom)
 3. Deliver the message object using the **sendMail()** method of your previously created transporter

+#### Not Able to send Mail using transport ?

+If createTransport function is not taking up the path which is '/usr/bin/sendMail', make sure you have sendmail configured in your system.
+Take a look at [Source](https://www.computerhope.com/unix/usendmai.htm) (for linux/unix).

 ##### Example

 This is a complete example to send an email with plain text and HTML body